karthik-44/DatabricksDataAnalyst/README.md

 # DatabricksDataAnalyst

 ### Course description
-This content provides a comprehensive introduction to Databricks SQL.
-It is designed with the intention of supporting individuals seeking the Associate Data Analysis of Databricks SQL certification.
-Participants will learn about ingesting data, writing queries, producing visualizations and dashboards, and how to connect Databricks SQL to additional tools by using Partner Connect.
+This course provides a comprehensive introduction to Databricks SQL.
+Learnt about ingesting data, writing queries, producing visualizations and dashboards, and how to connect Databricks SQL to additional tools by using Partner Connect.

 ### Learning objectives
 - Describe how Databricks SQL works in the Lakehouse architecture